 Landlords and property management companies, however, are not inclined to pay credit bureaus every month for all their tenants.
 But they will pay for tenants that are late hoping that it will help them recover the delinquent amount.
 That to them seems like a good investment.

 So, to get your on-time monthly payments added to your credit report and therefore, build credit by paying rent, you have to work with a service outside of your landlord to get that accomplished.
-That is why we have developed Credit My Rent!
+By enrolling for our credit repair credit score building services, you automatically get the ability to have your rent payments reported to all 3 credit bureaus.

 How Much Will Your Credit Score Increase?